-The following are allocations distributed through the WSS not in the form of FTE, though some of the funding may be used to support additional staffing.
+The following are allocations distributed through the WSS as dollar amounts, though some of the funding may be used to support additional staffing (FTE).
 There may be additional funding unique to certain schools.
-To find the complete funding allocation for a particular school, please see the 2023-24 Schools' Funding Allocations book.
+To find the complete non-staff funding allocation for a particular school, please see the 2024-25 Schools' Funding Allocations.